The orthopedic surgeons at Orthopedics & Sports Medicine BayCare Clinic provide hip arthroscopy to treat causes of acute and chronic hip pain.

 To treat hip pain caused by FAI, arthroscopy reshapes abnormal bony structure in the hip joint to restore a proper fit between the ball and socket.
 It also addresses related structural damage.

 What are other conditions for which hip arthroscopy is performed?

 - Hip abductor tendon tears

-- Hip flexor tendon problems
+- Hip flexor tendon irritation or snapping

 - Piriformis syndrome, or sciatic nerve entrapment

 What are conditions for which hip arthroscopy is not recommended?

 - Severe hip dysplasia

 Hip arthroscopy may slow the progression of degenerative arthritis.
 However, hip arthroscopy does not fix arthritis or stop arthritis from developing later in life.